americanexpress/task-status-pr-checker/README.md

 ### How to enable this action

-1. Create a[github workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) in your repository and add the below.
+1. Create a [github workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) in your repository and add the below.

 ```yaml
 on: